Temperature

 Hot days are more common in northern and eastern New Zealand

-Data from 2022 show hot days were more common in the north and east of both islands.
-Regions particularly affected by warm temperatures were the Bay of Plenty and Waikato regions.
-Cold days were most frequent in parts of the South Island, particularly Otago and Canterbury.
+Data from 2024 show hot days were more common in the north and east of the North Island and isolated pockets of the South Island (Figure 1).
+Cold days were most frequent in parts of the South Island, particularly Otago and Southland (Figure 2).

 Information about the data